VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 The work we did with Tailwind CSS and the `Script` tag presents our user interface exactly as it should look from what we know so far, but React needs to manage that preference to change it as the user dictates.
 There are two steps:

-* React needs to be made aware of the initial Dark Mode preference.
+* React needs to be made aware of the initial Dark Mode preference and keep an eye on it.
 * If the user changes that preference, React needs to add or remove the `dark` class from the root and persist the choice in `localStorage` accordingly.